riteshf/RCT-201/w4/1.debugging/3.live/README.md

 A way of finding errors.

-### What is Debugging ?
+### What is Debugging?

 Debugging is the process of detecting and removing of existing and potential errors (also called as 'bugs') in a software code that can cause it to behave unexpectedly or crash.

-### Why do we need Debugging ?
+### Why do we need Debugging?

-To prevent incorrect operation of a software or system, debugging is used to find and resolve bugs or defects.
+To prevent incorrect operation of software or system, debugging is used to find and resolve bugs or defects.

-### How to debug ?
+### How to debug?

-We log the infromation and go back and front from vscode to browser to see if the infomation flowing is correct.
+We log the information and go back and front from vscode to the browser to see if the information flowing is correct.

-### What is the right way of debugging ?
+### What is the right way of debugging?

-Using browser feature to debug frontend and using vscode features to debug backend.
+Using browser features to debug the front-end and using vscode features to debug the backend.

 ### Browser Debugging